snickers54/application-assessment/yieldify/README.md

 Also, I chose to develop in snake_case because I had to chose something and be consistent.

+## HOWTO
+I created a docker to simplify build (concat and minify).
+But if you want to do it without docker, you just need to install `npm` then do `npm install -g uglify-js` and `make`.

+The docker is just here to build, it will exit when finished..

 ## Implementation

 I developed everything in Object Oriented Javascript, but javascript is not the best language to do so.